reserve-protocol/rsr-mainnet/deployment_plan.md

 ### Phase 1
 **When?** The first convenient time after our contracts are back from audit, and we've acted on all issues they've suggested.

-1. As Alice, Deploy RSR.
+1. As Alice, Deploy RSR + transferOwnership(CompanySafe).
 Verify:
-   * -
+   * - CompanySafe is the owner of new RSR
    * -
    * -